Who can attend?

 Can children attend?

 Yes, but under the following conditions.
-If under sixteen, they must be accompanied by a responsible adult who will care for them during the week.
+If under eighteen, they must be accompanied by a responsible adult who will chaperone them during the week.
 Children under the age of twelve are likely to find Sore Fingers a little too demanding unless they are very able musically.
 If you would like to bring a very young person, please call us first for advice.
-All under sixteens are billeted in Plymouth House and supervised by a house warden in addition to their parental supervision.

 How do I book?

 Download the booking form from the website, completing the details and mailing the form with appropriate payment to the address indicated on the form.
 Payment can be made by cheque made out to "SFSS" or we also accept card payments.

 Early booking is recommended to make sure you get a place on the course of your choice.
 We start taking bookings immediately after the previous course has finished.

 Brilliant, there's plenty of it, and there is a vegetarian choice for those who prefer.
 Breakfast, lunch and dinner are provided daily.
 Evening meal is provided on the day of arrival and breakfast on the day of departure.
 Where students have special dietary requirements please contact us in advance for advice.

 In addition to clothes and personal items, you will need your instrument and accessories (spare strings, picks, capos).
 A music stand and a note book will prove useful and many people now bring small recorders to capture parts of the lessons.
 Please note we do not allow video in class.